 Due to the format of this page, using Internet Explorer as the browser to view it in is not recommended.
 Instead, use an alternative browser (e.g Google Chrome, Microsoft Edge) for the best user experience.

-An Education, Health and Care plan (“EHCP”or “EHC Plan”) is a legal document which identifies educational, health and social needs and sets out the additional support (“provision”) required to meet those needs.
+An Education, Health and Care Plan (“EHCP” or “EHC plan”) is a legal document which identifies educational, health and social care needs and sets out the additional support (“provision”) required to meet those needs.
 It is written and maintained by your child’s or young person’s local authority (“LA”).

 The SEND Code of Practice (2015) states in 9.2 –“The purpose of an EHC plan is to make special educational provision to meet the special educational needs of the child or young person, to secure the best possible outcomes for them across education, health and social care and, as they get older, prepare them for adulthood.
 To achieve this, local authorities use the information from the assessment to: